 His short story “Smith & Jones: Young Americans” was first published in 47 – 16 : Short Fiction and Poetry Inspired by David Bowie (Volume I).
 In 2018, it will be released for the first time under the Old Gold Soul banner in an anthology called Time.

 2018 will also mark the debut of Yours in the Bond, a spin-off of the Potomac University trilogy, in which Eustace Dailey, Jeremy Jacob Carter, and other young professionals stumble out of college and into the so-called “real world.”

 In 2017, Rashid’s play Message from ‘The Legba’ was selected as a winner of the OutWrite DC and Theatre Prometheus One Page Play Competition.
-It will be staged in 2018.
+It was staged in 2018.
 Rashid won the Elite 25 Award in Literature from Clik Magazine in 2006.

 When he is not writing, Rashid teaches.
 He also spends time volunteering through multiple nonprofit organizations and associations, including Alpha Phi Alpha Fraternity.
 In his free time, he edits BlackOrgs.net and writes for Divine Nine Lover.
 He is available for public speaking engagements on a multitude of topics.

 - “‘Giving up wasn’t an option’: How one man beat the odds to graduate from college” The Washington Post

 - “Black Girls Are Magic literary mag leads to accusations of stolen brand” quoted by The Daily Dot

 - “Rashid Darden Elected to Lead Arts Fraternity” Gamma Xi Phi press release